Skip to content

 Specially made Facebook pillars were placed in front of the Renault cars.
 All the visitors had to do was hold their pass in front of these pillars and an automatic connection would be made to their Facebook profile, with the car being “shared” on their wall.
 This way their offline car experience was instantly shared with their online friends.

-Renault used the RFID technology well, but last year Coca-Cola used the same in a more engaging manner at their Coca Cola Village event in Israel.
+Renault got the mechanics right, but last year Coca-Cola used the same technology in a more engaging manner at their Coca Cola Village event in Israel.

 Why this felt new at the time

 The breakthrough is not the “like” itself.
 It is the bridge.
-A physical moment becomes social output in seconds, without asking the visitor to take out a phone, search, type, or upload.
-The action stays frictionless, and the share becomes part of the experience rather than an afterthought.
+A physical moment becomes social output, meaning a post on the visitor’s Facebook wall, in seconds, without asking the visitor to take out a phone, search, type, or upload.
+Because the share action is reduced to a single tap, more people complete it before attention moves on.

 A few fast answers before you act